suha1419/FinalProject-BloomFilter/README.md

 3) ScalableBloomFilter

 Bit arrays are created and managed by the BloomFilter.
 BloomFilters are created and managed by the ScalableBloomFilter.
-You need not use just the Scalable, as the orignial BloomFilter class will suffice if you requirements dont change.
+You need not use just the Scalable, as the orignial BloomFilter class will suffice if youR requirements dont change.

 1) Bit Array is a class that creates a bit array of size M, the fundamental data structure
     @params bits - bit array